sermanet/OverFeat/README.md

 score/probabilities.

-When compiling code using liboverfeat.a, the code must also be linked against libTH.so, the tensor library.
-The file libTH.so will have been produced when compiling torch.
+When compiling code using liboverfeat.a, the code must also be linked against libTH.a, the tensor library.
+The file libTH.a will have been produced when compiling torch.